How a little-known GOP lawmaker became a point man in Trump's impeachment defense

 "As a matter of fact, an impeachment inquiry like this rips the country in half," he continued.
 "So I'm not expecting unanimous calls to come into my office in opposition to the impeachment inquiry.
 We hear from people who oppose the president.
 And quite frankly, many of those people have opposed the president since the day he was elected and sworn into office."

 In the seven impeachment deposition transcripts released so far, no Republican has spoken more than Zeldin, who is referenced more than 550 times, according to an NBC News tally.
-His attempts to steer the depositions away from Trump's conduct and toward a host of tangential matters— including the Biden family, a conspiracy theory about the 2016 election, and even the witnesses' own credibility— has driven counsel for multiple witnesses to their wit's end.
+His attempts to steer the depositions away from Trump's conduct and toward a host of tangential matters— including the Biden family, a conspiracy theory about the 2016 election, and even the witnesses' own credibility — have driven counsel for multiple witnesses to their wit's end.

-"With all respect, congressman, we've now been here for eight-and-a-half hours and Ambassador Sondland has not declined to answer a single question posed by any member or any counsel member," Robert Luskin, the attorney for E.U.
-Ambassador Gordon Sondland, told Zeldin last month after the Long Island lawmaker asked over and over about the merits of asking Ukraine to probe the Bidens' ties to a Ukrainian gas company.
+"With all respect, congressman, we've now been here for eight and a half hours and Ambassador Sondland has not declined to answer a single question posed by any member or any counsel member," Robert Luskin, the attorney for the ambassador to the European Union, Gordon Sondland, told Zeldin last month after the Long Island lawmaker asked over and over about the merits of asking Ukraine to probe the Bidens' ties to a Ukrainian gas company.
 "You've asked this question now three different times.
-I know you're unhappy with his answer, but if we stay until 7:30 he's not going to change his answer."
+I know you're unhappy with his answer, but if we stay until 7:30, he's not going to change his answer."

 Zeldin was indefatigable.
 He pressed Sondland again on why it would have been okay for Trump to want Ukraine to investigate former Vice President Joe Biden and his son Hunter, tearing into the ambassador over his earlier answers.